-Our introduction to DEVS has made use of PythonPDEVS (Van Tendeloo and Vangheluwe 2016), which is an efficiency-oriented (Van Tendeloo and Vangheluwe 2014b), distributed (Van Tendeloo and Vangheluwe 2015), and activity-aware (Van Tendeloo and Vangheluwe 2014a) DEVS simulator.
+Our introduction to DEVS has made use of PythonPDEVS (Van Tendeloo and Vangheluwe 2016), which is an efficiency-oriented (Van Tendeloo and Vangheluwe 2014) and distributed (Van Tendeloo and Vangheluwe 2015) DEVS simulator.
 Nonetheless, all concepts introduced in this tutorial are equally applicable to other DEVS simulation tools as well.

 ADEVS (Nutaro 2015) is a minimalistic, though highly efficient, C++ implementation of the Parallel DEVS formalism.
-DEVS-Suite (Kim, Sarjoughian, and Elamvazhuthi 2009) is a full modelling and simulation environment implemented in Java, with a visual simulation interface.
-VLE (Quesnel, Duboz, Ramat, and Traoré 2007) is a full modelling and simulation environment implemented in C++, with a visual modelling interface.
-PowerDEVS (Bergero and Kofman 2011) is a highly efficient C++ implementation of the DEVS formalism, combined with a modelling and simulation environment.
-X-S-Y (Hwang 2012) is another

-Python implementation, which implements the FD-DEVS formalism.
-DEVSimPy (Capocchi, Santucci, Poggi, and Nicolai 2011) is a modelling and simulation tool which relies on PythonPDEVS as its simulation kernel.
-A Parallel DEVS debugging extension (Van Mierlo, Van Tendeloo, and Vangheluwe 2017) allows for fine-grained debugging, based on the PythonPDEVS simulation kernel.
-DesignDEVS (Goldstein, Breslav, and Khan 2016) is an intuitive DEVS simulator.
-DEVS-Ruby (Franceschini, Bisgambiglia, Bisgambiglia, and Hill 2014) is another DEVS simulator written in Ruby.
+DEVS-Suite (Kim et al. 2009) is a full modeling and simulation environment implemented in Java, with a visual simulation interface.
+DEVSimPy (Capocchi et al. 2011) is a modeling and simulation tool which relies on PythonPDEVS as its simulation kernel.
+A Parallel DEVS debugging extension (Van Mierlo et al. 2017) allows for fine-grained debugging, based on the PythonPDEVS simulation kernel.
+DesignDEVS (Goldstein et al. 2016) is an intuitive DEVS simulator.
+DEVS-Ruby (Franceschini et al. 2014) is another DEVS simulator written in Ruby.

-Several comparisons are made between different tools, such as a comparison of their interface, features and performance (Van Tendeloo and Vangheluwe 2017), and an in-depth comparison of performance (Risco-Martín, Mittal, Fabero Jiménez, Zapater, and Hermida Correa).
+Several comparisons are made between different tools, such as a comparison of their interface, features and performance (Van Tendeloo and Vangheluwe 2017b), and an in-depth comparison of performance (Risco-Martín et al. 2017).

-6 Summary
+6 SUMMARY

-In this tutorial, we briefly presented the core ideas behind DEVS, a popular formalism for the modelling of complex dynamic systems using a discrete-event abstraction.
+In this tutorial, we briefly presented the core ideas behind DEVS, a popular formalism for the modeling of complex dynamic systems using a discrete-event abstraction.
 DEVS is primarily used for the simulation of queueing networks, of which an example was given.
-It is most applicable for the modelling of discrete event systems with component-based modularity.
+It is most applicable for the modeling of discrete event systems with component-based modularity.
 It can, however, be used much more generally as a simulation assembly language, or as a theoretical foundation for these formalisms.
 Further reading on DEVS is provided with additional details on the theoretical aspects, a list of variations, and several tool implementations.